 The 2011 LA Autoshow press days kicked off today and while the headline of BMW’s display here are the North American debuts of the BMW i8 and BMW i3 (press conference to come later this afternoon), the F10 M5 is also making its public premiere in North America.

 To mark the debut, BMW is showing a stunning Frozen Silver F10 M5, the first time that this factory offered BMW Individual color has been seen on the F10 M5!

-Frozen silver is among the range of BMW Individual exterior colors available for the 2012 M5.
-Here is the full list:
+Frozen silver is among the range of BMW Individual … CONTINUED

 There are some things you can’t get enough of, and seeing the new BMW F10 M5 in motion surely is among them.
 BMW UK has just released a new video showing a Black Sapphire Metallic F10 M5 playing in the countryside on some twisties.
 As an upscale executive sedan, black works really well on the new M5 and it will likely be one of the most popular colors.

-The 2012 M5 will be available in Europe later this month, while US customers will have to wait until summer 2012 to get their hands on the first cars.
+The 2012 M5 will be available in Europe later this month, while US customers will have to wait until … CONTINUED

 The F10 M5 is powered by the lethal BMW bi-turbo V8 S63Tu motor outputting 560hp and 501 lb-ft torque.
 The specs signal that new M5 is good for some fast top speed runs, but how fast?
 This video demonstrates how quickly the F10 M5 achieves 196 MPH (315 kmh) – in just under an impressive minute.

 This model is obviously top speed unlimited as the regular top speed of the F10 M5 is 250kmh (155mph) and 305kmh (189mph) with M Drivers Package.